ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. subsection:: Key format

-        The data format for import and export of the key-pair is the representation of the private key :math:`x` as a big-endian byte string.
+        The data format for import and export of the key pair is the representation of the private key :math:`x` as a big-endian byte string.
         The length of the byte string is the private key size in bytes, and leading zeroes are not stripped.

         See `PSA_KEY_TYPE_DH_PUBLIC_KEY` for the data format used when exporting the public key with `psa_export_public_key()`.